 Use 400-grit sandpaper to scuff up the surface (so you have a good "toothy" surface for your Sharpie etching mask).

-When you're happy with the design, protect the 4 edges of the copper strip with Sharpie, and cover the back with Sharpie and/or duct tape.
-Attach to a "boat" of styrofoam and float it in a container of ferric chloride.
+When you're happy with the design, protect all 4 edges of the copper strip with Sharpie, and cover the back with Sharpie and/or duct tape.
+Attach to a "boat" of styrofoam and float it face-down in a container of ferric chloride.
 Time varies depending on temperature.
-Wiggle the float a few times to swish off random bubbles that attach to the front of your design.
+Wiggle the float every 10 or 15 minutes to swish off random bubbles that attach to the front of your design.
 When it's done etching (30 minutes to 2 hours), clean thoroughly with baking soda, a brass brush, and running water.
 Allow to dry.